xraypy/xraylarch/doc/xafs/utilities.rst

 `energy` and `k` and `chi` can be assumed to have the same standard meaning for all groups of XAFS Data.
-To make this most common usage easy, all of the XAFS functions follow a couple conventions for working more easily with Groups tht can work on arbitrary arrays of data, but assume that they will write output values to a Group.
+To make this most common usage easy, all of the XAFS functions follow a couple conventions for working more easily with Groups that can work on arbitrary arrays of data, but assume that they will write output values to a Group.
 In addition, the XAFS functions can usually just be given a Group that follows the expected XAFS naming convention.
 This is not rigidly enforced, and is not exclusive (that is,